 At the core of every React app are components.
 A React component is a self-contained module that you can use to render a UI output.
 A typical component can include several other components in its output.
 In other words, React apps are created by writing components that correspond to different interface elements.
 An application structure is then defined by organizing the components within other higher-level components.

-Why React Is So Popular
+Why The React Framework Is So Popular

 The major advantage React introduced over its predecessors was the introduction of a virtual Document Object Model (DOM).
 Though not particular to React, a virtual DOM lets the developer implement changes to the document’s data outside the browser.
 In other words, you can manipulate the document on a DOM built and run entirely in local memory.